-- 1. That Cabinet approves grant funding of up to £119,260.79 and endorses the Evaluation Panel's recommendations as outlined in Appendix A. - 2.
-That Cabinet notes the content of this report and appendices B, C and D.
+- 1. That Cabinet notes and considers the content of this report and appendices and approves grant funding of up to £146, 860.57 and endorses the Evaluation Panel's recommendations as outlined in Appendix A. - 2.
+That Cabinet approves the "roll forward" of £29,991.43 under-committed funds from this year's Strong Communities Grant Fund in order to supplement the funding available for the next financial year.